Reference

 Unallocated space

 In Disk Management, unallocated space is an area of a disk not currently assigned to any partition.
-After a partition is lost or deleted, the space it occupied is shown as unallocated — but the volume's own structures and files typically remain there until something writes over them, so a scan can often recover a complete file system from "empty" space.
+After a partition is lost or deleted, the space it occupied shows up as unallocated, but the volume's own structures and files typically stay there until something writes over them, so a scan can often recover a complete file system from "empty" space.

 Bad sector